fss-fmi/sugaming/docs/wiki/From-a-Task-to-a-Feature---Workflow-Description.md

 ## 🚀 Preview and Production Deployments

-Congrats, you have merged you PR! 🎉 However, it is not available to the public yet.
+Congrats, you have merged your PR! 🎉 However, it is not available to the public yet.
 Merges to the `main` branch do not deploy to the `production` environment directly, but rather on a `preview` environment, which can be used for pre-release testing.

 The `preview` environment URLs are the following: